SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 However, in recent years, the Beach Chalet San Francisco has done a lot to improve their menu and the entire dining experience.
 It's now a place I would recommend for either lunch or dinner if you're in the area.

 Their menu has a variety of food including soups, salads, and pastas.
-You can also try out a number of seafood dishes such as Beer Battered Fish and Chips, Atlantic Salmon, and Halibut.
+You can also try out a number of seafood dishes such as their beer-battered fish and chips, Atlantic salmon, and halibut.

 The list of beers on the menu at the Beach Chalet Brewery in San Francisco.